A reader writes in:

-What advice do you have for a frugal wedding?
-We’re getting married in the fall of 2010.
-Since we are both in our early twenties and don’t have a lot to spend we were hoping to keep our wedding as small as possible.
+What advice do you have for a frugal wedding on a budget?
+We’re getting married this fall and want to explore as many cheap wedding ideas as we can.
+Since we’re both in our early twenties and don’t have a lot to spend, we were hoping to keep our wedding as small as possible.
 We were thinking no more than six to eight people including ourselves.

 Glad you asked.
 My wife and I were married in the summer of 2003.
-Our wedding was actually pretty frugal, but afterwards we recognized several additional factors that would have made it even less expensive.
-Here are eighteen tactics worth trying to cut the costs of your wedding event without diving into cheapness.
+Although our wedding was actually quite frugal, we recognized afterwards that there was plenty more we could have done to make it even less expensive.

 1. Avoid guest list bloat.